How to buy a Pressure Washer

 What's most important: HP, PSI, or GPM?

-First of all, it's important to understand what each of these acronyms means.
+It's important to understand what each of these acronyms means.
 HP stands for horsepower, PSI for pounds per square inch and GPM for gallons per minute.

 The HP of a pressure washer is divided up to produce both the pressure at which the water is released (PSI) and the number of gallons that are released (GPM).
 For example, a 2.3 HP motor can produce 2.1 GPM at 1600 PSI or it can produce 3.0 GPM at 11OO PSI.
 Cleaning power is a function of both volume and pressure.